Inhaled Corticosteroids Overview and Practice Questions Vector

 55. What is one of the primary reasons for using aerosolized glucocorticoids?

-56. What can be suggested to a patient who has severe asthma that has been prescribed corticosteroids for her treatment and wants to know which type of corticosteroid should be used that will have minimal adverse effects?
+56. What can be suggested to a patient with severe asthma who has been prescribed corticosteroids and wants to minimize side effects?

 57. What is one advantage of using ciclesonide over other inhalation steroids?